-Dental hygiene students should be aware of what to expect on the path to their careers, including growing one's network, building experience, preparing for exams and vetting relevant career options.
-Read on to find out about tools and resources that can help dental hygiene students pinpoint the best path to a career in dental hygiene while still in school.
+Dental hygiene students should anticipate a few things on the path to their careers, including growing one's network, building experience, preparing for exams, and vetting relevant career options.
+Read on for tools and resources that can help dental hygiene students pinpoint the best path to a career in dental hygiene while still in school.

 Student Resources: Exploring Dental Hygiene

 Being aware of potential careers within the dental hygiene field is critical for students as they start out.
 Determining interests early is crucial, to maximize time spent job shadowing, volunteering or interning.
 Explore some of the specializations dental hygiene students can use below.

 Dental hygienists in the clinician role may work in a variety of settings.
 From private dental practices, hospitals and community clinics, to prisons, nursing homes, or schools, clinical professionals have a multitude of choices.
 Work duties cover oral disease diagnosis, intervention, and control to assessment and implementation of oral disease prevention plans.